NHERI-SimCenter/SimCenterDocumentation/docs/common/user_manual/about/quoFEM/about.rst

      - No support to assist modeling, e.g. creation of hazards and structural models.
 Those are featured in `other tools <https://simcenter.designsafe-ci.org/research-tools/overview/>`_ of SimCenter.
    * - RV
      - 12 different kinds of probability distributions with correlations.
-     - No support for random fields, non-Gaussian copular, or user-defined variables.
+     - No support for random fields, non-Gaussian copula, or user-defined variables.
    * - QoI
      - Scalar and vector QoI.
 Parsing of QoI names using :ref:`a post processing script<lblFEM>`.
      -